Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ---

-### Mass Effectiveness
+### Mass Enjoyment Loving Everything

-Mass Effectiveness is my attempt to bring together as much fun, QOL changes, texture fixes, consistency, combat refining, and additions as I possibly can without breaking the game.
+Mass Enjoyment Loving Everything is my attempt to bring together as much fun, QOL changes, texture fixes, consistency, combat refining, and additions as I possibly can without breaking the game.
 [Here it is](url)

-Is Mass Effectiveness for you?
+Is Mass Enjoyment Loving Everything for you?
 Probably.
 If you want lore-friendly fixes and additions, plus some extra goodies to spice things up, you've come to the right place.

 **Please read this guide in its entirety.**